ggeorgekkariuki/Waste-Image-Classification/README.md

 ## DEPLOYMENT

-Upon selection of the best model, we were able to deploy a model app for the classification problem
+Upon selection of the best model, we were able to deploy a model app for the classification problem.

 ![home](Images/deploy1.png)

-Classification was successful on a majority of the classes
+Classification was successful on a majority of the classes.

 ![successful classification](Images/deploy2.png)

-However some images were incorrectly classfied as well and these was accomodated in the app by introducing a section to verify if it  was correctly classified or not
+However some images were incorrectly classfied as well.
+This was accomodated for in the app by introducing a section to verify if it  was correctly classified or not as a radio button.

 ![unsuccessful classification](Images/deploy3.png)

-This however was catered for by introducing a means to add that image to the training data of its correct class and retrain the model so as to continously improve on its accuracy
+A selectbox introduced a means to add that image to the training data of its correct class and retrain the model so as to continously improve on its accuracy.

 ![developer mode](Images/deploy4.png)